deep-privacy/SA-toolkit/README.md

 - On the fly _only_ feature extraction
 - 100% JIT-compatible network

-_All `data` structure is formatted with kaldi-like wav.scp, spk2utt, text, etc. Kaldi is necessary, but most of the actual logic is performed in python; it should not bother you ;)_
+_All `data` structure is formatted with kaldi-like wav.scp, spk2utt, text, etc._
+_Kaldi is necessary, but most of the actual logic is performed in python; you won't have to deal with it ;)_

 ## Installation